vanslang/conventions/comments.md

 | nN       | NaN |

 ### Object Types
-For additional types of objects, the object should be defined in the parameter-description.
+To include more types of objects, specify their definitions in the parameter description.

 ```
 - pattern - o - RegExp: <Pattern description>